Prakash251299/GpsTracker/README.md

 Method: GET
 Endpoint: /
 Description: Get real-time location updates
+Complete url: localhost:9090 (For local network)

+## Run remotely
+Configure this project on your virtual machine and just use the url - https://vm_ip:9090 Do remember to enable expose the port 9090 or whatever you want to use

 ## Contributing
 Feel free to submit issues and pull requests to improve the project
 ## 🔗 Links